Swimming Pool Accidents | Boating Accidents | Recreational Lakes | Lack of Supervision | Failure to Wear Life Jackets

 We handle all drowning-accident claims on a contingent-fee basis.
 You won’t pay any legal fees unless we get compensation for your losses.

-We offer proven counsel in drowning-accident cases across Texas, with offices in Arlington, Bedford, Burleson, Carrollton, Dallas, Fort Worth, Grapevine, Houston, Mansfield, Mesquite, Midland/Odessa, Plano, Texarkana, and Weatherford.
+We offer proven counsel in drowning-accident cases across Texas and Arkansas including Arlington, Bedford, Burleson, Carrollton, Dallas, Fayetteville, Fort Worth, Houston, Little Rock, Mansfield, Mesquite, Midland/Odessa, Plano, Texarkana and Weatherford.